CS-SI/Orekit/src/site/markdown/tutorial/frames.md

 * we first define a nadir pointing law towards the Earth under the spacecraft,
 * then a yaw steering law is added

-The yaw steering law wraos the nadir point law in order to give maximal lightning to the solar arrays, which rotation axis is Y in spacecraft frame:
+The yaw steering law wraps the nadir point law in order to give maximal lighting to the solar arrays, which rotation axis is Y in spacecraft frame:

     Frame earthFrame = FramesFactory.getITRF(IERSConventions.IERS_2010, true);